Nj Real Estate Practice Questions

 3. A valid real estate contract requires which of the following elements?

-a) Written agreement only. b) Offer and acceptance, consideration, legal purpose, competent parties. c) Verbal agreement and earnest money deposit. d) A notarized signature from both parties.
+a) Written agreement only.
+In practice, c) Verbal agreement and earnest money deposit.
+On the flip side, b) Offer and acceptance, consideration, legal purpose, competent parties. d) A notarized signature from both parties.

 Answer: b) These four elements are essential for a legally binding real estate contract.